Moving From NYC To Washington DC

 It’s Easy When You Know How

-You’ll have a lot of things on your plate once you decide to move.
+You’ll have a lot of things on your plate once you decide to move long distance.
 If you currently have a full-time job or children to look after, finding the time and energy to move might be too overwhelming for you.
 The stress you’ll experience can even heighten if you’re moving on your own.
 If you want to save yourself from this kind of situation, make sure that you know the basic dos and don’ts when you move to Washington.
 Living in DC will become an exciting experience once you know what strategies to use when moving.